datoviz/datoviz/docs/tutorials/quickstart.md

 We'll make a simple **scatter plot** with 2D random points, and different colors and marker sizes.

-We refer to [the list of all included visuals](../reference/visuals.md) provided by the Datoviz documentation, and we find that the **marker visual** is what we need for our scatter plot.
+We refer to [the list of all included visuals](../reference/visuals.md) provided by the Datoviz documentation, and we find that the **marker visual** is what we want for our scatter plot.
 We look at the **visual properties** (or **props**) for this visual: this is the data we'll need to feed to our visual.

 But first, we create our visual object by specifying its type: